Travel didn’t always thrill me.

 Cliche as it may sound, it was meant to be.

 I remain grateful for that unpredictability.
-The path led me to the creative work I do now, the writer’s life I love.
+The path led me to the creative work I do now, this writer’s life I love.

-Last month, we flew over 6,000 miles, from Europe to Asia.
-My dad had suffered a mild stroke in December, so I took the kids back to visit our family in the Philippines after many years.
+We recently flew over 6,000 miles, from Europe to Asia.
+My dad had suffered a mild stroke, so I took the kids back to the Philippines after many years.